Related Blog Posts

 Switzerland has for many years been a magnet for high net worth individuals looking to acquire property assets.
 The relative stability of the political situation, the economy and as a consequence house prices, creates what is for many the perfect scenario.
 In recent times the currency, and the country, has also benefited from the safe haven status which has for many years been associated with the country.
-We will now take a look at the Swiss property market and the availability of mortgage funding.
+Take a look at the property market and the availability of Switzerland mortgage funding.
 However, before we look at the property sector it is worth reminding ourselves why Switzerland is so popular.

 The relative calm of Switzerland means that the reasons for moving to the country have remained fairly constant for many years.
 They include:-